View Martha Harvey's Obituary on greenbaypressgazette.com and share memories

 Martha E. Harvey

+She is survived by her 2 sons, David (Joan) Harvey and Ken (Mona) Harvey; her daughter, Cheryl Harvey; grandchildren, Mark (Heather Dollar) Harvey, Jason (Jennifer) Harvey, Amber Harvey, Michael Harvey and Elizabeth Harvey; great grandchildren, Emma and Nicholas Harvey; Marisa Harvey and MJ Harvey; brother, Bill (Joan) Cook; sisters, Judy Nighorn and Mary (Dick) Runge; and numerous nieces and nephews.

+In addition to her parents and husband, she was preceded in death by her second mother, Grace Cook (who raised Martha after her mother died at a very young age.); sister, Florence (Sheldon) Watkins; brother, EJ (Jean) Cook; and brother-in-law, Don Nighorn.

 Visitation will be held on Saturday, August 10, 2019 at the Proko-Wall Funeral Home, 1630 E. Mason St. from 10:00 a.m. until the time of service.
 Funeral service 12:00 noon Saturday at the funeral home with Rev. William Kamke officiating.
-Burial will take place at Pleasant Hill Cemetery.
-A full obituary will appear in Friday's edition.
+Burial will be at Pleasant Hill Cemetery.
+Online condolences may be expressed at www.prokowall.com.

+In lieu of other expressions of sympathy, memorials may be directed to the Salvation Army.

+The family would like to thank the staff and nurses of Woodside Lutheran Home and Unity Hospice for their care and compassion.